conduktor/conduktor-docs/docs/platform/support/important-notices.md

 ### Important change when updating to Conduktor 1.14.0 (April 17, 2023)

 For existing customers updating to Conduktor **1.14.0**, you **must** configure an explicit **administrator account** else Conduktor will fail to start.
 Note this is an **additive change**, and you should not remove or update any other parts of your existing configuration.
+For existing customers updating to Conduktor **1.14.0**, you **must** configure an explicit **administrator account** else Conduktor will fail to start.
+Note this is an **additive change**, and you should not remove or update any other parts of your existing configuration.

 **Steps to migrate**